luizmr/multistep-form/README.md

 ## 💻 About project

-Project built to study how a react form can be validated using custom hooks.
+Project built to study how a multi-step form works using ReactJS and class based components.

 ## 🛠 Technology